 • accessing and engaging in work, training, education or volunteering

-• making use of necessary facilities or services in the local community including public transport and recreational facilities or services
+• making use of necessary facilities or services in the local community including public transport and recreational facilities

 If your needs are eligible